illinois/queue/README.md

 - `JWT_SECRET`: a secret key used to sign JSON Web Tokens for our users.
 - `UID_NAME`: official name for user ids (default: `email`)
 - `UID_ARTICLE`: article used in reference to `UID_NAME` (default: `an`)
+- `EPPN_SUFFIX`: the expected suffix for all valid Shibboleth eppn attributes.
+If this variable is not present, then all Shibboleth responses will be accepted.

 Database information is also stored through environment variables, and can be configured for multiple environments depending on the value of `NODE_ENV`.
 ```